pepopowitz/your-first-react-app-exercises/exercise-7/README.md

 # Exercise 7
 ## Convert A Component

+Components that don't maintain their own state or use React methods other than `render()` can be converted from class syntax components to stateless functional components.
+This reduces code boilerplate.

+In this exercise, you'll convert a component from class syntax to stateless functional.
+This is an activity that happens often in React development.

 &#128073; Start the app for Exercise 7

 In a console window, pointed at the root of this project, run `npm run start-exercise-7`.